CLA emphasizes that all students deserve to be fully challenged and motivated to succeed and believes that self-esteem derives from true achievement.

 - Supports best instructional practices.

 CLA focuses on academic rigor by offering a challenging, content-rich curriculum.
-At CLA, the school day runs longer than typical schools, CLA’s school year is 181 days long, compared to the traditional 167-day school year and runs from 8:00 a.m. until 3:45 p.m.
-The total number of hours of instruction during the school year is currently 1,267 hours, which is higher than the local school district average of 1,044 hours.
+At CLA, the school day runs longer than typical schools, CLA’s school year is 174 days long, compared to the traditional 167-day school year and runs from 8:00 a.m. until 3:45 p.m.
+The total number of hours of instruction during the school year is higher than the local school district.
 A longer school year and additional hours of instruction provide more time for students to acquire the academic knowledge and skills to prepare them for higher learning.
 The extra time also allows the staff to provide the remediation required for students who need to “catch up” when they first arrive at CLA.
-The school believes that it provides students with the opportunity to be nurtured in an environment that is academically rigorous, where students are supported and encouraged toward a future that includes a college degree.
-Students also learn active citizenship and service learning.
+The school believes that it provides students with the opportunity to be nurtured in an environment that is academically rigorous, where students are supported and encouraged toward a future that includes successful post-secondary and workforce readiness.

 CLA has utilized performance-based grouping from its inception.
 This concept has allowed the school to appropriately place students in academic environments comprised of smaller groups, more targeted instructional time, opportunity to revisit and master academic content fundamentals, then progress to a higher academic grouping, or integrate back into a their grade level classroom.
 In the early years of the school this meant that there were numerous groups in every available education space.
 Over time, the majority of students are now on or above grade level in the majority of academic content areas.